 CHRISTOPHER FIDDES, born Northampton in 1934, was at the Grammar School and colleges of Art for his qualifications and with the Northamptonshire Regiment in the Far East.
-Lived at and restored Manor Cottage between 1965 & 1977.
+He lived at and restored Manor Cottage between 1965 & 1977.
 Head of Art at Northampton School for Girls and lectured on Art History for Cambridge University extramurals.
-In 1963, with Sir Gyles Isham, set up Northampton Civic Society and saved about 250 historic buildings from redevelopment; led protest against a giant incinerator in the Nene Valley, and opposed a third London airport at Thurleigh and Yardley Chase and nuclear weapons at Aldermaston.
+In 1963, with Sir Gyles Isham, he set up Northampton Civic Society and saved about 250 historic buildings from redevelopment; led protest against a giant incinerator in the Nene Valley, and opposed a third London airport at Thurleigh and Yardley Chase and nuclear weapons at Aldermaston.
 In 1972, at the height of the ‘Troubles’, he went to Belfast as a war artist to create a visual record.
 Served on Cogenhoe and Whiston Parish Council as Chairman.
-In the 90s painted interior murals in Switzerland and designed stained glass windows for Northants churches.
+In the 90s he painted interior murals in Switzerland and designed stained glass windows for Northants churches.
 Currently preparing for a retrospective exhibition at the extended Northampton Museum on its completion in 2019.

 46 Church Street